Metadata and Metrics Collection

 NGINX config updates are reported only when a configuration change is detected.

-If the agent can’t reach the Amplify backend to send the accumulated metrics, it will continue to collect metrics.
+If NGINX Amplify Agent can’t reach the Amplify backend to send the accumulated metrics, it will continue to collect metrics.
 Once the connectivity is re-established, it will send them over to Amplify.
-The maximum amount of data the agent can buffer is about 2 hours.
+The maximum amount of data NGINX Amplify Agent can buffer is about 2 hours.